bogadrian/gatsby-final/src/posts/what-i-learned-from-building-my-blog-with-gatsby.md

 But styling the site was the hardest part for me.
 It was not so hard to fetch data from the markdown files and images files with GraphQl as it was to style the site!

-Now I am stepping closer to CSS and a lot closer to React!
+Now I am one step closer to CSS and a lot closer to React!